 The Transporter Duffel was the first iteration of this series of travel packs.
 It comprises of one large compartment with compression straps that can be used to keep everything in place.
-It’s the perfect “throw everything in” bag and has slightly smaller dimensions that the Carry-On Transporter.
+It’s the perfect “throw everything in” bag and has slightly smaller dimensions than the Carry-On Transporter.

 The Carry-On vs The Rolling Transporter

 The Rolling Transporter is much more similar to the Transporter Duffel than it is to the Carry-On.
 It’s pretty much the Duffel on wheels, with the same large compartment and compression straps.
 The wheels are super useful though for making it even easier to get around.
 I travelled on EasyJet no problem with this case however, some airlines (I’m looking at you RyanAir) have severely restricted dimensions that this case would not fit, unless you have Priority Boarding from RyanAir to take it in the cabin or check it into the hold.